 This post isn’t about the insane travel discounts and perks though, but before I get into the meat of the matter, which is the selection of secondary and tertiary careers to get into in the travel and tourism industry, I must mention the catch, which is that those would be stand-by tickets you effectively pay next to nothing for.
 So if the flight is full then you don’t get a seat…Shame!

 Now, getting into the careers, this was sparked by the fact that the friend of mine who put me up as a companion doesn’t even directly work in the travel and tourism industry, although she works for an airline.
 She’s an aircraft technician, which means she fixes aeroplanes, but gets to enjoy all the perks that someone like a cabin crew member enjoys.
-There are many other careers one can pursue which fall under the secondary and tertiary categories of the travel and tourism industry, such as becoming something like a scuba diving instructor, a private shuttle service driver or any other related job, a foreign language teacher, etc.

 What you’ll often find is that there are so may perks tied to these careers as well, which is why they’re such sought-after careers for people who themselves harbour a passion for travel, but could otherwise not afford to travel nearly as much as what those positions would allow them to.